lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

                         -- algorithm identifier dictates the format of -- the key.
 ~~~
-{: artwork-name="RFC5958-OneAsymmetricKey-asn.1-structure"}
+{: artwork-name="RFC5958-OneAsymmetricKey-asn.1-structure" title="OneAsymmetricKey as defined in [RFC5958]"}

-When a composite private key is conveyed inside a OneAsymmetricKey structure (version 1 of which is also known as PrivateKeyInfo) [RFC5958], the privateKeyAlgorithm field SHALL be set to the corresponding composite algorithm identifier defined according to {{sec-alg-ids}} and its parameters field MUST be absent.
-The `privateKey` field SHALL contain the OCTET STRING representation of the serialized composite private key as per {{sec-serialize-privkey}}.
+When a composite private key is conveyed inside a `OneAsymmetricKey` structure (version 1 of which is also known as PrivateKeyInfo) [RFC5958], the `privateKeyAlgorithm` field SHALL be set to the corresponding composite algorithm identifier defined according to {{sec-alg-ids}} and its parameters field MUST be absent.
+The `privateKey` field SHALL contain the OCTET STRING reperesentation of the serialized composite private key as per {{sec-serialize-privkey}}.
 The `publicKey` field remains OPTIONAL.
+If the `publicKey` field is present, it MUST be a composite public key as per {{sec-serialize-pubkey}}.

-Some applications may need to reconstruct the `OneAsymmetricKey` objects corresponding to each component private key. {{sec-alg-ids}} and {{appdx_components}} provide the necessary mapping between composite and their component algorithms for doing this reconstruction.
+Some applications might need to reconstruct the `SubjectPublicKeyInfo` or `OneAsymmetricKey` objects corresponding to each component key individually, for example if this is required for invoking the underlying primitive. {{sec-alg-ids}} provides the necessary mapping between composite and their component algorithms for doing this reconstruction.

 Component keys of a composite private key MUST NOT be used in any other type of key or as a standalone key.
 For more details on the security considerations around key reuse, see {{sec-cons-key-reuse}}.